Ashkan-Yaldaie/thesis/documents/Thesis.md

 `sudo apt-get install bluez`
 `sudo apt-get install python-bluez`

-The Bluetooth dongle marked as (6) in Figure 4, is connected to a USB port of the RasPi and the connection is tested by entering the terminal command `lsusb`.
+The Bluetooth dongle, marked as (6) in Figure 4, is connected to a USB port of the RasPi and the connection is tested by entering the terminal command `lsusb`.
 The Python script below is executing the code "motion.py" when none of the Bluetooth devices included in the script are within  the range of the Bluetooth dongle.
 The script kills the process as soon as a device is within the range:

 ``` python
 #!/usr/bin/python